jasons-gh/the-chomsky-index/README.md

 ### Separate search

-Use *anarchism; communism; fascism* to search for results with all of *anarchism*, *communism* and *fascism*.
+Use *learnability; evolvability; universality* to search for results with all of *learnability*, *evolvability* and *universality*.
 Useful in searching for multiple topics mentioned within the same result.

 ### Nearby search